The Loss of Whitley V N1380 DY-R France 1940

 The French organisation Mission Fraternité 2020 are planning a large commemoration on 23 May 2020 to remember the events of eighty years previously and the act of five RAF airmen who gave their lives while trying to stem the advance of the invader across France.
 Their aim is to invite representatives of the families of all the airmen to attend the ceremony.

-Details of the ceremony will follow in due course.
+As a result of the Coronavirus the ceremony has been cancelled.
+Further details of revised dates will follow in due course.

 Mission Fraternité has also discovered that two of the airmen’s ages were incorrectly recorded on the graves.
 The team will be in contact with CWGC to see if this can be rectified.